NeilMacMullen/jumpfs/doc/faq.md

 ### Why did you use JSON for the bookmark file?

 Because it's a reasonable compromise between human and machine-readable and .Net has a Json serializer built in.
 I wanted to be able to hack the file by hand if necessary and to allow (at least, in principle) for other client applications to use the same bookmark file.

+### Why isn't there a way to delete bookmarks
+Ooops - forgot to include this in the first release.
+Coming soon....